steffenmueller4/steffenmueller4.github.io/_posts/2022-09-16-four-key-metrics.md

 TODO Figure

-Since we started to measure the Four Key Metrics—so far, we concentrated on measuring the Change Lead Time and Deployment Frequency—we were able to improve the numbers.
+Since we started to measure the Four Key Metrics—so far, we concentrated on measuring the Change Lead Time and Deployment Frequency automatically—we were able to improve the numbers.
 Our first analyses via the [Four Key Metrics Quickcheck](https://www.devops-research.com/quickcheck.html) showed us that we were good compared to our industry, but we have been able to improve the Change Lead Time by multiple days to TODO in average as well as the Deployment Frequency to "multiple Deployments per day" in our core repositories.
 The effort confirmed us in our initial good feeling about our benchmark and improved the SDP even more in the last months.